-(2) If the payment of a fine imposed on conviction for an offence is in default, an order or direction may be made under section 69 of the Provincial Offences Act directing that the convicted person’s driver’s licence be suspended and that no driver’s licence be issued to him or her until the fine is paid.
+(2) If the payment of a fine imposed on conviction for an offence is in default, an order or direction may be made under section 69 of the Provincial Offences Act directing that the convicted person’s driver’s license be suspended and that no driver’s license be issued to him or her until the fine is paid.
 1993, c.
 31, s.
 2 (6).

 Suspension by Registrar

-(4) On being informed that the fine and any applicable administrative fee for reinstatement of the person’s driver’s licence have been paid, the Registrar shall reinstate the licence, unless he or she has also been informed that,
+(4) On being informed that the fine and any applicable administrative fee for reinstatement of the person’s driver’s license have been paid, the Registrar shall reinstate the license, unless he or she has also been informed that,

 (a) another order or direction referred to in subsection (2) is outstanding;

-(b) the licence is suspended under any other order or direction or under another statute;
+(b) the license is suspended under any other order or direction or under another statute;

 (c) interest charged or a penalty imposed under subsection 5 (2) has not been paid; or